 Field Notes Notebook – $9ish

-Every entrepreneur needs notebooks.
-We all have so many hair-brained ideas!
+Every entrepreneur needs notebooks because we have so many hair-brained ideas!
 I love, and own, a bunch of Field Notes notebooks in various sizes.
 These are perfect stocking stuffers and are great to keep around when an idea strikes.

 Ugmonk Mouse Pad – $36

 I love how my leather mouse pad from Ugmonk has aged over time.
 I don’t worry about spilling coffee or putting cans of LaCroix on it.
 The craftsmanship on this thing is fantastic, and you should expect nothing less from products created and sold by Jeff from Ugmonk.

 Walnut Pen Cup – $39

 Speaking of craftsmanship, you can’t go wrong with anything made by the folks at Grovemade.
 This simple pen cup is a beautiful way to organize pens and other straggling desk items.
 Also available in maple.

 Hilarious.
 Funny.
 Completely silly, yet beautifully executed at the same time.
 Take any tweet and turn it into a small display item or a set of coasters you can proudly put your beverage of choice on.
 These wooden gifts take tweets and make them real (kind of 😂).

 Studio Neat Panobook – $56 (Set of 3)